grantbow/fit/README.md

 (the historical default), moved to a subdirectory "closed" or add a tag\_status\_closed.

 Settings can be read from .fit.yml next to the fit directory.
-This is an optional config file.
 Defaults are backwards compatible with the original bug program so far.
-Current options include:
+Current options
+include:

     * DescriptionFileName: string
           Default is "Description".